gadgetchnnel/lovelace-home-feed-card/README.md

 ### max_item_count (optional, defaults to unlimited)
 The maximum number of items to show in the feed, useful if scrollbars are disabled.

+### more_info_on_tap (optional, defaults to false)
+When this is true, tapping/clicking and entity will display the more-info dialogue.
+This can be overridden for individual entities (see later).

+Note: This won't work for multi-item entities.
+It will work for entities using the **include_history** option but, due to limitations of this dialogue, it will always show the latest state of the entity.

 ## Entity object

 For single-item entities the following options are supported, see the section on multi-item entities for the options available for those.